 In the first quarter of 2020, we initiated a global restructuring program (the 2020 Program).
-The primary objectives of the 2020 Program are to achieve efficiencies within our corporate and business unit support teams to reduce cost in our business, and to structurally adjust our operations to a new level of market demand based on the impact of COVID-19.
-We expect to incur costs under the 2020 Program into 2023.
+The primary objectives of the 2020 Program were to achieve efficiencies within our corporate and business unit support teams to reduce cost in our business, and to structurally adjust our operations to a new level of market demand based on the impact of COVID-19.
+From inception of the 2020 Program, we incurred restructuring costs totaling \$112.4 million.
+The 2020 Program has concluded and we do not expect to incur any additional charges under this program.

-In 2021, we completed our acquisition of a manufacturing facility in Emporium, Pennsylvania (Emporium), and subsequently determined that we will cease production at the facility and relocate the production capacity to other AAM manufacturing facilities.
-As a result, we have incurred restructuring charges related to the anticipated closure of the facility, and expect to incur costs associated with the closure of the facility through the first half of 2023.
+In 2021, we completed our acquisition of a manufacturing facility in Emporium, Pennsylvania (Emporium), and subsequently ceased production at the facility and relocated the production capacity to other AAM manufacturing facilities.
+As a result, we incurred a total of \$16.5 million of restructuring charges related to the closure of the facility.
+As of December 31, 2023, we had completed our exit of Emporium and we do not expect to incur any additional charges related to Emporium.

-In 2022, we completed our acquisition of Tekfor Group (Tekfor) and we expect to initiate certain restructuring actions associated with the acquired entities in 2023.
+In 2022, we completed our acquisition of Tekfor Group (Tekfor) and in 2023 initiated certain restructuring actions associated with the acquired entities.